Paris-bound Air India flight returns to Delhi after suspected tyre burst | Business

 ''Flight AI143 operating Delhi-Paris on 28 July 2023 air-returned shortly after take-off, following the Delhi ATC's information to flight crew about suspected tyre debris sighted on the runway after departure,'' it said.

-Sources in the know said the aircraft had apparently suffered a tyre burst and that there were more than 200 passengers onboard the plane.
+Sources in the know said the aircraft had apparently suffered a tyre burst and that there were around 208 passengers onboard the plane.

+Another aircraft carrying the passengers departed for Paris from Delhi airport at around 2047 hours, an airline official said.

 The airline said the aircraft is undergoing necessary checks, and alternate arrangements are being planned for the passengers of AI143.